Overview of the model

 A few of my favorite books on this thread:

-Central dynamic: Focusing on liberating the psyche, welcoming or surrendering to whatever surfaces from the shadows.
+Central dynamic: Focusing on liberating the psyche, welcoming or surrendering to whatever surfaces from the shadows of the unconscious.

 Experiences and phenomena: Awakening and deepening into the unconscious mind, including all traumatic, intergenerational, ancestral, sociocultural, transpersonal, archetypal, biological, elemental, and soul-level conditioning.